WARN reporting requirements

 - Signature of company official including name and title

-2. Email and/or mail the letter to our communications office:
+2. Email and mail the letter to our Grants Management Office:

 Employment Security Department

 Email: ESDGPWorkforceInitiatives@ESD.WA.GOV (Please include "WARN" on the subject line.)

 Employment Security will contact the listed company represenative (local) to acknowledge the receipt of the notification and provide this information to the local rapid response team.

 3. Send a letter to the chief elected official of the community where the layoff or closure will occur

 - Go to the U.S. Department of Labor's WARN Web page to get complete details about WARN